uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 [This API](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/obligations-api/1.0) allows a developer to:

 * retrieve obligations for a user's business income sources
-* retrieve the crystallisation obligations for a user's Income Tax account
+* retrieve the final declaration obligations for a user's Income Tax account
 * retrieve the End of Period Statement obligations for a user's business income sources

 ### Other Deductions API